techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ms.localizationpriority: medium
 description: Learn more about how to set up Copilot and AI-based features in Microsoft Teams.
 ---
-# Admin guide for Teams and Copilot
+# Teams and Copilot overview

 When you are considering deploying Copilot and AI-based features for your Teams users there are many things to consider.
 The number and type of AI-based features is dependent on the type of license or licenses that you assign to your Teams users, the hardware you are using for Teams Rooms consoles, and the type of license assigned to your Microsoft Teams Rooms consoles.

 There are four separate sets of AI-based features that can be deployed to your users when you assign a specific license for those users or Teams Rooms consoles.

-1. **Copilot** (Copilot bot integration.
+1. **Copilot** - Copilot bot integration.
 Adding it to all the apps including Teams.
-Ask questions to resolve topics, catch up during meetings (meeting recap), organize meeting points.)
+Ask questions to resolve topics, catch up during meetings (meeting recap), organize meeting points.
-2. **Teams Rooms** (Live transcripts and captions.
-Intelligent Speaker - identify in-room participants)
+2. **Teams Rooms** - Live transcripts and captions.
+Intelligent Speaker - identify in-room participants.
-3. **Meetings and collaboration** (Policy changes for transcription, captions, and recording.)
+3. **Meetings and collaboration** - Policy changes for transcription, captions, and recording.
-4. **Microsoft Teams** (AI-based noise suppression and video optimization.
+4. **Microsoft Teams** - AI-based noise suppression and video optimization.
 Cameo overlay.
 Voice isolation.
-Speaker attribution, face and voice enrollment.)
+Speaker attribution, face and voice enrollment.

 ## Getting started with Copilot

 [Microsoft Copilot for Microsoft 365](https://www.microsoft.com/microsoft-365/blog/2023/03/16/introducing-microsoft-365-copilot-a-whole-new-way-to-work) is an AI-powered productivity tool that uses large language models (LLMs) and integrates your data with the Microsoft Graph and Microsoft 365 Apps.

 Microsoft Copilot for Microsoft 365 provides the ability for users to find and access their content through natural language prompting.
-Copilot ensures data security and privacy by adhering to existing obligations and integrating with your organization\'s policies.
+Copilot ensures data security and privacy by adhering to existing obligations and integrating with your organization's policies.
 To get the most out of Copilot, you should consider optimizing data and content for Search, to ensure optimal secure access.
 To learn more about privacy with Microsoft Copilot for Microsoft 365, see [Data, Privacy, andSecurity for Microsoft Copilot for Microsoft 365](/copilot/microsoft-365/microsoft-365-copilot-privacy).

 Copilot features for Excel, Word, PowerPoint, and OneNote will work seamlessly for users who have multiple Microsoft accounts (work/school account or personal account) signed into a single Windows session when one of those accounts has a Copilot Pro or Copilot for Microsoft 365 license assigned.
 For example, when a user on their work machine with a Copilot for Microsoft 365 license opens a document from their personal OneDrive, they'll be able to use Copilot in the document.
 Or when a Copilot Pro user signs in on their work device with their Microsoft account (MSA), they'll be able to use Copilot with Office files stored on their OneDrive or in SharePoint document libraries.